+3.5.
 Corporate Opportunities

-Directors will not take any opportunity discovered through the use of the Company's property, information or position for themselves or for persons with whom they have a relationship.
+Directors will not take any opportunity discovered through the use of the Company's property, information, or position for themselves or for persons with whom they have a relationship.

+3.6.
 Business Relationships to be Disclosed

-Before accepting appointment to the Board, and thereafter as they occur, a director is required to disclose to the Board his or her business relationships that may have a bearing on his or her role as a director of the Company.
+Before accepting appointment to the Board, and thereafter as they occur, a director is required to disclose to the Board his or her business relationships that may have a bearing on his or her role as a director of the Company or which are relevant to the matters referred to in 2.3, 3.1, or 3.4.

+3.7.
 Disclosure of directors' information